 Thinking sustainability isn’t just good for the planet—it can be good for your bottom line.
 Consider creating evergreen graphics, signage, nametags, and lanyards that can be reused from year to year to cut down on printing fees.

 Or, take it a step further and go digital.
-Switching to digital signage and event apps might mean a bigger initial cost, but over time, it can be far more cost-effective than printing large amounts of banners and signage, and can be easily updated with real-time information for the next year—or even for the next day.
+Switching to digital signage and event apps might mean a higher initial cost, but over time, it can be far more cost-effective than printing large amounts of banners and signage.
+It can also be easily updated with real-time information for the next year—or even for the next day.

 Wondering what new trends are coming your way this year in the corporate event spectrum?
 Check out Corporate Event Trends for 2023.
 You also won’t want to miss out on this year’s Incentive Travel Trends.